UWFCybernauts/cyber-range-doc/00000CentOs-ecommerce/README.md

 * MariaDB
     * Root password assigned for DB admin.
 Same as the root user on the system.
     * Generic remote user creation disabled
+    * Simple ecom database with one table called Passwords :)

 ### Users (username / password):
 ##### Privelaged Users: